martinstark/throttle-ts/README.md

 # throttle-ts

-Correctly typed, generic, typescript throttle function
+Correctly typed, generic, typescript throttle function.

-Yields the return value of the throttled function.
+Yields the return value of the throttled function, or undefined when throttled/cancelled.

+The throttled function keeps the type signature of the original function, plus `void`.

 Returns a cancel function which enables cleanup of the timeout, and blocks future calls to the throttled function.
 Useful when unmounting react/view components.